flowd-org/flowd/docs/container-executor.md

 Run jobs inside rootless containers with secure defaults where possible.

-The container executor lets you package the logic of a job inside a container image, while flowd handles planning, arguments, profiles and policies.
+The container executor lets you package the logic of a job inside a container image, while flwd handles planning, arguments, profiles and policies.

 ## Configure a container-backed job